hughbarney/atto/README.md

 ##Future Enhancements

-As of Atto 1.5 we have about 13 lines of code before we reach the design limit of 2000 lines.
+As of Atto 1.6 we have about 46 lines of code before we reach the design limit of 2000 lines.
 Whilst I would have liked to have added a few other features the priority will now be bug fixes and keeping the code count below 2000 lines.

 ##Multiple Windows or Not?

 Atto supports multiple windows !
 This was the hardest part of the project to get working reliably.

 The lack of multiple windows would have been quickly noticed as it is a very visible feature of the Emacs user interface.
 It is very useful to be able to look at some code in one window whilst editing another section of the same file (or a different file) in another window.
 As more than one window can access the same buffer the current point now has now to be associated with the window structure and updated back to the buffer structure whenever any gap or display code is called that accesses the point location.
 The strategy I used in the end was to treat the buffer as the master and update the window structure with copies of the critical values (point, page, epage, cursor row & col) after each display update of that window.
 This is because the display code does the calculations necessary to reframe the sceen when the point scrolls up off the screen or below the screen.
 Getting everthing to work correctly when displaying the same buffer in more that one winow was a reall challenge and took arpund 15-20 hours to get it working.

+A multi-window display issue (specifically evident in a buffer-gap editor) was resolved in Atto 1.6.
+This is where you are editing a file that is displayed in more than one window.
+Say you are in window1 and delete 3 lines, the current point in the other windows (if the point is below the point in window1) have to be adjusted to take into account that thier relative positions in the buffer have now shifted up.
+We do this by tracking the size of the text in the buffer before and after each command.
+At the start of the display function we can work out the difference and adjust the other windows when they are updated.
+This mechanism works well even when inserting a text file that means that the gap has to be re-allocated.

 ##Known Issues
 	Goto-line will fail to go to the very last line.
 This is a special case that could easily be fixed.